-The supportive social climate of the College is recognized by parents and is reflected in their responses on the School Opinion Survey, with parents expressing their satisfaction that their student is "safe at school", "treated fairly" and "behaviour well managed" at levels greater than all other comparative groups of schools.
-Student responses on the 2013 survey were below other school categories for the above features.
+The supportive social climate of the College is recognised by parents and is reflected in their responses on the School Opinion Survey, with parents expressing their satisfaction that their student is "safe at school", "treated fairly", "behaviour well managed" and "like being at this school".
+Two of these are at levels greater than all other comparative groups of schools.
+Student responses on the 2014 survey were below other school categories for the above features.